gbrammer/grizli/grizli-for-dummies.rst

    you used for the task explained in that chapter (if relevant).
 Reasons for doing this are explained in Chapter 1 of Grizli for dummies.

-   3. Since markdown sucks at automatically organising your footnotes for you, treat each chapter like its own document -- start with footnote numnber 1 when you start writing your chapter.
-Place your footnotes at the end of each chapter.
+   3. Place your footnotes at the end of each chapter.
-   When you start a new chapter, start from footnote number 1 again.
-See some existing chapters that are consecutive and have footnotes in each to see what I mean.

    4. Again, because Markdown sucks at automatically sorting out your referencing, Do not refer to your chapters by their numbered section.
 For example, rather